-SPIE awarded $351,000 in scholarships to 139 outstanding individuals, based on their potential for long-range contribution to optics and photonics, or a related discipline.
+SPIE awarded $351,000 in scholarships to 144 outstanding individuals, based on their potential for long-range contribution to optics and photonics, or a related discipline.
 Award-winning applicants were evaluated and selected and approved by the SPIE Scholarship Committee.

-To date, SPIE has distributed over $3.6 million dollars in individual scholarships.
+To date, SPIE has distributed over $3.8 million dollars in individual scholarships.
 This ambitious effort reflects the Society's commitment to education and to the next generation of optical scientists and engineers around the world.

-2013 Top Scholarship Winners:
+2014 Top Scholarship Winners:

-Kishore Padmaraju, Columbia University(USA), was awarded the John Kiel Scholarship which was established to honor SPIE founding member John Kiel, in recognition of his long-standing and significant contributions to the society.
+Ward Newman, University of Alberta (Canada), was awarded the John Kiel Scholarship which was established to honor SPIE founding member John Kiel, in recognition of his long-standing and significant contributions to the society.
 This scholarship is sponsored by SPIE and is awarded for the student's potential for long-term contribution to the field of optics and optical engineering.

-Bei Yu and Jhih-Rong Gao, both from the Univ. of Texas at Austin (USA), were awarded the BACUS Photomask Scholarship.
+He Yi, Stanford University(USA), was awarded the BACUS Photomask Scholarship.
 This scholarship is awarded to an undergraduate or a graduate student in the field of microlithography with an emphasis on optical tooling and/or semiconductor manufacturing technologies.
 This scholarship is sponsored by BACUS, SPIE's Photomask International Technical Group.